Follow Us:

 See above for USDA hardiness.
 It is hardy to UK zone 5 and is not frost tender.
 It is in flower in August, and the seeds ripen from September to October.
 The species is hermaphrodite (has both male and female organs) and is pollinated by Wind.

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils, prefers well-drained soil and can grow in nutritionally poor soil.
 Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
-It cannot grow in the shade.
+It can grow in semi-shade (light woodland) or no shade.
 It prefers dry or moist soil.
 The plant can tolerate maritime exposure.

 UK Hardiness Map US Hardiness Map